permutationlock/slam_js/README.md

 ### Modular Design
  A "modular" design that allows different map, motion, and sensor models.
-We first provided an implementation of a basic particle filter.
+We first provide an implementation of a basic particle filter.
 We then use this particle filter to construct a generic implementation of the DP SLAM algorithm as a JavaScript class.